 For some that are in the midst of huge changes albeit unpleasant, butterflies appear simply to reassure you that everything will soon be okay.
 That this too shall pass and that all you need is to trust in the process, to remain calm, and know that the gentleness of a butterfly will guide you through it no matter what.

 Butterflies can be seen in every corner of the world.
-Various modern and ancient cultures welcome the representations offered by such power animals, believing that they are symbols of natural entities that convey extraordinary spiritual meanings.
+Various modern and ancient cultures welcome the representations offered by such powerful animals, believing that they are symbols of natural entities that convey extraordinary spiritual meanings.
 For instance, Native Americans associate the physical attributes of animals with qualities like strength, wit, and patience.
-Also, animal signs make up the Chinese zodiac, signifying the belief and trust of different cultures on power animals.
+Also, animal signs make up the Chinese zodiac, signifying the belief and trust of different cultures in power animals.

 Although butterfly meaning varies in different cultures, we all see them as a symbol of transformation and change.
 Since butterflies begin their lives in one form and end it in another, they are highly regarded as spiritual guidance universally: